ricardosantosfc/saveDforest/README.md

 A serious game for promoting environmentally sustainable behaviors through empathy, embedded in a web-app that supports it.

-While the game itself was built with Unity, the web-app itself is based on a MEAN stack.
+While the game itself was built with Unity, the web-app is based on a MEAN stack.

 ## saveDforest repositories: